 Manchevski has staged performance art with the group 1AM (which he founded) and by himself.

-He has lectured at a number of universities, cinematheques, art museums and art institutes: EICTV (Cuba), VGIK (Russia), London Film School, Oxford Brookes, Cambridge, University of Chicago, University of Texas (Austin), Brown University, FDU (Belgrade), Shanghai Normal University, Hanoi Cinematheque, University of Tsukuba (Japan), University Babelsberg Konrad Wolf (the German state film school), Universität Bielefeld, Universidade Federal do Rio Grande do Sul (Brazil), etc. He served as Head of Directing Studies at NYU’s Tisch School of the Arts’ Graduate Film program.
-He is currently teaching at the Feirstein Graduate School of Cinema at Brooklyn College.
+He taught and served as Head of Directing Studies at NYU’s Tisch School of the Arts’ Graduate Film program.
+He has also taught and lectured at a number of universities, cinematheques, art museums and art institutes: Feirstein Graduate School of Cinema at Brooklyn College, EICTV (Cuba), VGIK (Russia), London Film School, Oxford Brookes, Cambridge, University of Chicago, University of Texas (Austin), Brown University, FDU (Belgrade), Shanghai Normal University, Hanoi Cinematheque, University of Tsukuba (Japan), University Babelsberg Konrad Wolf (the German state film school), Universität Bielefeld, Universidade Federal do Rio Grande do Sul (Brazil), etc.

 Manchevski’s work has screened at more than three hundred festivals, and has been distributed in more than 50 countries (theatrically, TV, cable and video).